kovidgoyal/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Something on your computer is preventing calibre from accessing its own
 temporary files.
-Most likely the permissions on your Temp folder are incorrect.
+Most likely the permissions on your :file:`Temp` folder are incorrect.
 Go to the folder file:`C:\\Users\\USERNAME\\AppData\\Local` in Windows
-Explorer and then right click on the file:`Temp` folder, select Properties and go to
+Explorer and then right click on the file:`Temp` folder, select :guilabel:`Properties` and go to
-the Security tab.
+the :guilabel:`Security` tab.
 Make sure that your user account has full control for this
 folder.

 Some users have reported that running the following command in an Administrator